nios-students/docs/wiki/howto-rec-book.md

 ---
+layout: doc
+title: How To Make Practical File
-order: 0
+order: 10
-title: Record Book
 ---

-# Guidelines for making the practical file/Record book.
+# Guide for making the practical file/Record book.

 ## FAQ'S
 - In what should I make the file?